Leanne Betasamosake Simpson

 Leanne Betasamosake Simpson is a Mississauga Nishnaabeg writer, musician, and academic from Canada.

-She is the author of several books centering on Indigenous thought and practices in Canada and is known for her work with the 2012 Idle No More protests.
-Simpson is currently a faculty member at the Dechinta Centre for Research and Learning.
+She is also known for her work with Idle No More protests.
+Simpson is a faculty member at the Dechinta Centre for Research and Learning.
+She lives in Peterborough, Ontario.

-You've Changed Records released Simpson's critically acclaimed record Theory of Ice in March 2021.

-Life and work
+Early life

+Leanne is an off-reserve member of Alderville First Nation, where her grandmother Audrey Williamson (née Franklin), was born in 1925.
+Simpson's great-grandfather, Hartley Franklin later relocated to Peterborough to work on canoes when Audrey was three.

-Simpson is an off-reserve member of Alderville First Nation.
-She was born and raised in Wingham, Ontario, by her Nishnaabeg mother, Dianne Simpson, and her father, Barry Simpson, who is of Scottish ancestry.
-While her parents continue to reside in Wingham, Simpson currently resides in Peterborough.
-Although Simpson's grandmother, Audrey Williamson (née Franklin), was born in Alderville First Nation, her parents relocated to Peterborough, where Simpson's great-grandfather, Hartley Franklin, could work on canoes.
-It would not be until the early 1990s when Simpson's grandmother and her mother were able to reclaim their Indian Status through Bill C-31.
-Simpson, her sisters, and cousins reclaimed Indian Status in 2011 after the legal passage of Bill C-3, while their respective children gained Indian Status in 2019.
+Leanne Betasamosake Simpson was born and raised in Wingham, Ontario by her Nishnaabeg mother, Dianne Simpson, and her father, Barry Simpson, who is of Scottish ancestry.

+In the early 1990s, Leanne's grandmother and mother regained their legal Indian status after the legislation of Bill C-31.
+Leanne and several of her other family members regained their Indian status after Bill C-3 became law in 2011.
+Their children regained their status after Bill S-3 was passed in 2019.
 Like Simpson, her family members are all considered off-reserve band members.

+Work

-Simpson writes about contemporary indigenous issues and realities, particularly from her own Anishinaabe nation, across various genres and is known for advocating for Indigenous ontologies.
+Simpson writes about contemporary Indigenous issues and realities, particularly from her own Anishinaabe nation, across various genres, and is known for advocating for Indigenous ontologies.
 Her work is the result of a journey to reconnect to an ancestral homeland and traditions that she was disconnected from as a child and youth, living off the reserve.
 As a young person, Simpson immersed herself in her cultural traditions by connecting with Northern Nishnaabeg elders.
 Simpson's immersion facilitated a linguistic, cultural, and spiritual reconnection.
-Additionally, Simpson applies Nishnaabeg methods of meaning-making through Nishnaabeg storytelling.
+Additionally, Simpson applies Nishnaabeg's methods of meaning-making through Nishnaabeg's storytelling.
 Storytelling permeates Simpson's respective musical, fiction-writing, and poetic endeavors.
-Simpson approaches her academic endeavors with an understanding of the limitations imposed by Western epistemologies.
-She writes from an indigenous worldview rooted in an embodied relationality to the natural environment.
-As an indigenous mother, Simpson wants to raise her children within a tradition steeped in storytelling so they might learn indigenous frameworks, spiritual belief systems, and indigenous ethics to draw upon throughout their lives.
+She writes from an Indigenous worldview rooted in an embodied relationality to the natural environment.
+As an Indigenous mother, Simpson wants to raise her children within a tradition steeped in storytelling so they might learn Indigenous frameworks, spiritual belief systems, and Indigenous ethics to draw upon throughout their lives.

 Simpson's political consciousness and activist ethic began to develop while working on her undergraduate studies at the University of Guelph.
-Inspired by actions surrounding the 1990 Oka Crisis and one of the notable women leaders, Ellen Gabriel, of the Mohawk nation, Simpson understood that she needed to actively nurture a reconnection to her indigenous Nishnaabe roots.
+Inspired by actions surrounding the 1990 Oka Crisis and one of the notable women leaders, Ellen Gabriel, of the Mohawk nation, Simpson understood that she needed to actively nurture a reconnection to her Indigenous Anishinaabe roots.
 Simpson has now taken on the role of the inspirational artist/activist to youth as both a decolonial performance musician and artist, as well as through her academic writings.
-Simpson's approach to her work notably derives from a non-Western framework and centers on indigenous epistemologies.
+Simpson's approach to her work derives from an understanding of the limitations imposed by Western epistemologies and centers on Indigenous epistemologies.